MPL Indonesia: Season 10 (2022)

 MPL Indonesia Season 10 would become one of the most memorable seasons that MPL Indonesia has ever produced after it had introduced its first massive importation of players from the Philippines.
 M3 World Championships runner-up ONIC Philippines have released their players and many of them would go on to play overseas.
 In Season 10, the play style of most teams have relatively changed to fit in a Filipino-play style of gameplay as the Philippines have been the powerhouse of Mobile Legends since their victory in major international tournaments thus far.

+Regular season

+Playoff bracket

+ONIC Esports topped the regular season with an impressive 11–3 record and a +12 game differential, securing a direct slot into the Upper-Bracket Semifinals alongside RRQ Hoshi.
 RRQ Hoshi and ONIC Esports would once again meet in the MPL Indonesia Grand Finals for the third consecutive season.

-The trilogy of both RRQ and ONIC would finish with ONIC Esports defeating RRQ Hoshi 4-1 in the Grand Finals with Kairi taking Finals MVP honors.
+The trilogy of both RRQ and ONIC would finish with ONIC Esports defeating RRQ Hoshi 4–1 in the Grand Finals with Kairi taking Finals MVP honors.

+M4 World Championship

 Both RRQ and ONIC would once again represent Indonesia in the upcoming MLBB M4 World Championships in Jakarta.
+RRQ Hoshi and ONIC Esports will go on to finish 3rd and 4th in the tournament.

+Season 11 (2023)

+In Season 11, ONIC Esports continued their dominance in MPL Indonesia.
+They topped the regular season with a 13–1 record.
+In the playoffs, ONIC swept EVOS Legends 3–0 in the upper bracket semifinals, defeated Alter Ego 3–0 in the upper bracket finals, and clinched the championship by sweeping EVOS Legends 4–0 in the Grand Finals.
+This victory marked ONIC's fourth MPL Indonesia title.